bnika/MerkOrExtraction/README.markdown

 Then run:

-    java -jar MerkorExtraction.jar -merge_patterns -output <output_file> -relation <relation_of_patterns_to_merge> -password <your_db_passwd>
+    java -jar MerkorExtraction.jar -merge_patterns -output <output_file>
+    -relation <relation_of_patterns_to_merge> -password <your_db_passwd>

-Running this should show something like (results are written to <output_file>):
+Running this should show something like (results are written to output_file):

     connected to database: patterns
     --- merged 388 patterns for relation 'genitive'
     --- nr. of merged patterns: 114

-This significantly reduces the number of patterns to handle in the relation extraction - further manual mergin using more complicated regular expressions was performed for MerkOr.
+This significantly reduces the number of patterns to handle in the relation extraction - additionally further manual mergin using more complicated regular expressions was performed for MerkOr.
 NOTE: It is though also possible to leave this step out completely, that way more exact data about reliability of single patterns can be collected later on.

+## Relation Extraction

+### UIMA

+For the relation extraction a UIMA pipeline was implemented.
+See [Apache UIMA](http://uima.apache.org/).